section-engineering-education/engineering-education/articles/explainable-ai/index.md

 LIME uses this to predict the reasoning behind the decision making of the model.
 Taking our cat image example, LIME would find that erasing parts of the cat's face makes it more difficult for the model to identify that it is a cat.
 As a result, this would show that classification of an image of a cat would highly depend on the face of the cat.

 ##### Black Box Explanation through Transparent Approximation (BETA)
 BETA is a post hoc method that is linked to Interpretable Decision Sets.
 [Interpretable Decision Sets](https://cs.stanford.edu/people/jure/pubs/interpretable-kdd16.pdf) is a framework used to build highly accurate and interpretive predictive models.

-These are sets of “if-then” rules.
+Interpretable Decision Sets generate interpretable classification models for multi-class classification tasks.
+They do this without significantly sacrificing accuracy.
+These decision sets are sets of “if-then” rules.
+These rules are not connected by "else" statements and can be considered in any order.
+Each rule exists as an independent classifier.
+This means that it can assign its own label without regard for any other rules.
+Interpretable Decision Sets have two properties; interpretability and accuracy.
+They are interpretable by nature due to their simplicity.
+They also need to be accurate predictors of labels.

+Let's have a simple example of a decision set with two rules.
+One rule would be something like "If Respiratory-Illness = Yes and Smoker = Yes and Age ≥ 50 then Lung Cancer".
+A second rule would look like "If Risk-LungCancer = Yes and Blood-Pressure ≥ 0.3 then Lung Cancer".
+An obvious benefit is that we can easily follow and understand the two rules without any help.
+They manage to describe simple decision-making processes by predictive models.
+Note that there is no use of the "else statement".
+This is why we mentioned that they can be considered in any order and exist as independent classifiers.
+As we also mentioned, they offer us accuracy and interpretability.

 BETA learns decision sets through which each rule explains part of the behavior of the model.
 The learning process yields a high degree of agreement between the model and the explanation.
+This means that the explanations given about the processes undertaken by the model and the actual processes are close to identical.
 The process also yields low ambiguity and high interpretability.
 For a more technical explanation on BETA check out this [paper](https://arxiv.org/abs/1707.01154).

 ### Challenges to Achieving XAI
 #### Different users, different levels of explainability, different contexts